ccoutant/dwarf-locations/003-cfi-update.md

 the value.
 This led to the diversity of Register Rules found in section 7.4.2.3.
 Now that DWARF6 has locations on the stack, many of these rules are no longer strictly necessary; they could be implemented as DWARF expressions.
-Replacing the register rules exclusively with DWARF Exprressions was not seriously considered; that would have broken backward compatibility and probably would not be quite as compact.
-However, to make the association between register rules and DWARF expressions more obvious, we included the analogus DWARF expression with its register rule.
+However, rqeplacing the register rules exclusively with DWARF Exprressions was not seriously considered; that would have broken backward compatibility and probably would not be quite as compact.
+However, to make the association between register rules and DWARF expressions more obvious, we included the analogus DWARF expressions with their register rules.

 ### New Operator: